PROJECTS MANAGER

 .

-The same user account can participate in many projects, that's why the thinger console has a tool on the top bar that allows you to select the project you want to work with at any time:
+The same user account can participate in many projects, that's why the Thinger console has a tool on the top bar that allows selecting the project:

 This tool allows moving between different projects, displaying only the devices associated with each one.
-It also allows disabling the projects filtering functions, allowing to show every resource created into the user account, i.e. other users' resources will no longer be visible.
+It also allows disabling the project's filtering functions, allowing to show every resource created in the user account, i.e. other users' resources will no longer be visible.

 NOTE that by default, the member does not log in with any project opened, so it is necessary to select after the first login (we are working on it, so a default project can be established for members)